leogoesger/leogoesger.github.io/content/blog/2020-summer-tick-list/index.md

 - [Freeblast, 11b/c](#freeblast)
     * 07/18/20 with Austin
 - [Rostrum N Face, 11b/c](#rostrum-n-face)
+    * 2021 with Peter
 - [Astroman, 11c](#astroman)
+    * 2021 with Peter on the first few pitches
 - [Half Dome in a Day, 11c](#half-dome-in-a-day)
 - [Incredible Hulk, 11- to 12-](#incredible-hulk)
     * 8/15/20 with Peter